-The purpose of the Board of Alcohol and Drug Counselors is to administer and enforce the statutory authority and to monitor the needs of the consuming public.
+The purpose of the Board of Alcohol and Drug Counselors (ADC) is to administer and enforce the statutory authority and to monitor the needs of the consuming public.
 The board examines and certifies all eligible candidates for entry into the profession of Alcohol and Drug Counseling.
 It recommends appropriate changes in the law to assure fairness and equality.
 The board conducts formal hearings when necessary and prosecutes by due process any violators of KRS 309.080 to 309.089.

-The board is a self-supporting agency and receives no general fund tax appropriation.
+The board is a self-supporting agency and receives no General Fund tax appropriation.
 It is funded entirely through fees assessed for licensing its professionals.